tmhglnd/live-coding-101/README.md

 *13.30 - 14.15 LUNCH BREAK*

-14.15 - 16.15 Free play, optionally with collaborative platforms like Flok, Troop, or try streaming with Youtube
+14.15 - 16.00 Free play, optionally with collaborative platforms like Flok, Troop, or try streaming with Youtube

-- Also introduction to collaboration and Software/Platforms (Flock, Troop, OBS, Twitch, Youtube) for collaboration and live streaming

 19.30 - 20.00 Participate in Online Algorave